Home

 Granite (in general... not every case) is pretty care free and indestructible, but even though marble, travertine and limestone look fabulous and will not wear out in your lifetime, they have some drawbacks when compared to porcelain.

-porcelain floor tile Porcelain typically does not need sealing.
-Some brands of "polished" procelain should be sealed one time upon application because the polishing actually creates pores in the tile (which is the exact opposite of marble).
+Porcelain typically does not need sealing.
+Some brands of "polished" porcelain should be sealed one time upon application because the polishing actually creates pores in the tile (which is the exact opposite of marble).

-Polished marble, travertine and limestone really do not need sealing, but a hone finished stone does need sealing especially in the kitchen.
+Polished marble, travertine and limestone really do not need sealing, but a honed finished stone does need sealing especially in the kitchen.

 The shiny polish on a natural stone will eventually wear down requiring re-polishing.
 Of course, a polished porcelain will show wear much sooner than a matte finish.

-Porcelain has a more diverse variety of colors and textures than stone.
-Although natural stone tile comes in thousands of colors it all is recognizable as stone.
+Porcelain has a wider range of colors and textures than stone.
+Although natural stone tile comes in more colors (thousands), it all is recognizable as stone and so the color variety is not as diverse as porcelain.

 Porcelain offers choices ranging from solid colors of all shades to travertine and stone imitations and translucent tiles that resemble glass.

-Porcelain can be cleaned with nearly any typical household cleaning product, while stone should be cleaned and maintained with products designed for marble, etc.
+Common household cleaners can be used to clean porcelain, while stone should be cleaned and maintained with products designed for marble, etc.

 All in all it's hard to go wrong with porcelain floor tile.
 It provides a tough, easy to maintain and aesthetically pleasing surface.
 If you are wanting a true discount floor tile than ceramic is your best bet.